Visitor Identity and Matching

 GTM Implementation

-Note: When using custom user IDs, ensure you have a reliable system to generate and persist unique IDs for each user across different visits.
+Note: When using custom visitor IDs, ensure you have a reliable system to generate and persist unique IDs for each visitor across different visits.

 Best Practices for Identity Management